• Skip to main content

 Look closely.
 These dark panels of carvings are an amazing depiction of the tortures that await the wicked.

 It’s a popular spot.
-I saw many people slip money into the donation box and rub the piece of red paper against his hand (some say you should also circle it around a candle flame, though I didn’t see it myself).
+I saw many people slip money into the donation box and rub the piece of red paper against his hand.

-Travel tips for the Jade Emperor Shrine attraction in Ho Chi Minh
+Travel Tips for the Jade Emperor Shrine Attraction

 Where is the Jade Emperor Pagoda Saigon?